 Raise your hand if you looooove (or miss) your corporate hustle!?

-Before I started my online business and became a Certified OBM®, that corporate hustle was my reality.
+Before I started my online business and became an Online Business Manager, the corporate hustle was my reality.
 Every morning, I commuted 45-minutes each way to my desk in a corporate office.
 I was managing client accounts, team meetings, doing constant check-ins and constant oversight.

 I traveled to Europe almost monthly to keep my clients happy.
 Don’t get me wrong – at first this felt totally exhilarating!